Shifting the Breaking Point of Flow Matching for Multi-Instance Editing: Implementation Details

 \section{Implementation Details}

 We implement and analyze our proposed approach on the FLUX.1 Kontext~\cite{labs2025flux_kontext} image editing framework.
 It uses a custom VAE as an image encoder, and a custom MMDiT~\cite{esser2024scaling} as a generative model.
+In all our experiments we adopt the same layer scheduling setting proposed in~\cite{zhou2025dreamrenderer}, using layer 10 as the cut-off from $L_{\text{early}}$ to $L_{\text{mid}}$ and layer 47 as the cut-off from $L_{\text{mid}}$ to $L_{\text{late}}$.
+We argue that these cut-offs are appropriate to ensure that the majority of layers run in the disentanglement regime, and only the first and last 10 layers run in the harmonization regime to ensure the build-up of a coherent latent representation of the image within the MMDiT, and to harmonize the content to avoid artifacts due to the mask cut-off.